Home > Business > Marketing communication > Personal branding: 4 steps to building it

 It's not just a matter of regularly publishing content on networks such as LinkedIn, but of building an online presence that reflects your expertise, your vision and your commitments, and putting them to work for your company and/or your career.
 This means building an image that sets you apart, sharing value and engaging in conversations that reinforce your credibility in your field.

-Building your personal brand in 4 steps
+Build your personal brand in 4 steps

-1. Carry out a 360° self-diagnosis
+1. Perform a 360° self-diagnosis

 2. Define your unique DNA

-3. Build your e-reputation
+3. Building your e-reputation

 On LinkedIn and, if applicable, on other major networks in your sector, make sure that your profile is complete, but also that it reflects your expertise and your successes.
 If necessary, carry out a semantic analysis to identify the key themes of the moment.

-4. Develop an action plan
+4. Drawing up an action plan

 Consistency is the key to a successful personal branding strategy.
 Establish a publication calendar, determine the subjects and formats that engage your audience most (articles, videos, infographics, etc.) and that you can produce most easily.